libjohn/workshop_attendance/README.md

 ### Make a "data" and "outfile" subdirectory

-1. Fork this repository
+1. Fork this repository as a new project in RStudio
+1. Using the RStudio git tab, **Pull** the repo to update code
 1. [In RStudio,] From the Files pane > New Folder > `data`
-1. Repeat step above for `outfile`
+1. [In RStudio,] From the Files pane > New Folder > `outfile`
 1. Download your Springshare registration data to your newly created `data` directory

 ### A. Make Attendance Roster

 1. First, download your data from LibCal; place data inside the `data` directory of your RStudio Project

-    - You can also make subdirectories inside the data directory but will need to modify line 10 of the script
+    - You can also make subdirectories inside the data directory.

 1. Open RStudio with Console as your active quadrant.
 At the console, run the script: